Police: Teen admits abandoning stolen SUV with dog inside, leaving pet to die

 A teenager has pleaded guilty in juvenile court to stealing an SUV with a dog inside one afternoon this summer, then abandoning the vehicle and leaving the pet behind to die.

-A Subaru Outback, its engine running, was stolen on July 24 while parked outside a restaurant near Payne and Sims avenues as the driver was picking up food.
-Inside was GoGo, a German shepherd-husky mix, owned by Katie Klaren, of St. Paul.
+A Subaru Outback, its engine running, was stolen July 24 while parked outside a restaurant near Payne and Sims avenues as the driver was picking up food.
+Inside was GoGo, a German shepherd-husky mix, owned by Katie Klaren of St. Paul.

-Along with pleading guilty in Ramsey County District Court to animal cruelty and auto theft in connection with the dog's death, the teen also admitted to shooting a young person in the leg outside the Frogtown Recreation Center on May 20.
+Along with pleading guilty Friday in Ramsey County District Court to animal cruelty and auto theft, the 16-year-old also admitted to shooting a young person in the leg outside the Frogtown Community Center on May 20.

-Police are not saying how they identified the teenager as the suspect, when he was arrested or when he pleaded guilty.
-They also are withholding the teen's identity, citing his age.
+The pleas come with no agreement on the terms of his sentence.
+Those will be determined at a hearing set for Sept.
+14.

-"We're proud of the great work of everyone involved in the investigations," read a police statement announcing the guilty pleas.
-"Thank you all for your dedication, persistence and unwavering commitment to getting justice for crime victims."
+The Star Tribune is withholding publication of the teenager's identity because he is a juvenile.

 Klaren said that while she's grateful for the effort police put into the case, "Nothing can bring GoGo back to our family. … We will adopt another dog, but everything takes time."